eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - utest
 - stest

+##### Checking naming conventions
+`swdd~server-naming-convention~1`

+Status: approved

+When the Ankaios Server gets an UpdateStateRequest, the server shall enforce the naming constraints defined in the common library.

+Comment:
+We need to check the names of both the workload and agent names in order to ensure the proper function of the filtering.

+Tags:
+- ControlInterface

+Needs:
+- impl
+- stest

 ### Update Current State

 The behavioral diagram of the updating current state is shown in the chapter "UpdateState interface".